 Ingredients for Cottage Cheese Pasta

-• Herbs & Spices: Fresh basil, oregano, garlic, salt, and pepper can enhance the flavor profile.
+- Herbs & Spices: Fresh basil, oregano, garlic, salt and pepper can add a lot of flavor

 Detailed Recipe Section: Classic Cottage Cheese Pasta